 Security is all about preventing unauthorized entities from gaining access to a website’s information, programs, and network.

-On the other hand, privacy is a policy that protects the site’s users’ data from being exploited by both unauthorized parties and even the legitimate ones like the site administrators exploit the site’s users’ data .
+On the other hand, privacy is a policy that doesn’t let unauthorized parties and even legitimate ones like the site administrators exploit the site’s users’ data .

 Data in this context isn’t only the information a user willingly inputs while transacting on a website.
 Users leave footprints on websites every time they log on to them.
 Think of it as leaving DNA residues.

-These residues are called cookies.
+These residues are also known as cookies.
 It’s not an intentional process on the user’s part, but it’s an essential feature of the network and hosting system.